Sagarika-Singh-99/Medical_chatbot_CAG-RAG/README.md

 ## About

 This project implements a medical chatbot that combines:

-- CAG (Cache-Augmented Generation) via ChromaDB,
+- CAG (Cache-Augmented Generation) via ChromaDB.

-- Selective Retrieval-Augmented Generation (RAG) (BM25 + MedCPT + RRF), and
+- Selective Retrieval-Augmented Generation (RAG) (BM25 + MedCPT + RRF).

 The system supports multi-turn conversations, reduces hallucinations, and grounds medical responses in reliable evidence.

 ## Project Formulation

 - We formulate the task of building a reliable medical chatbot that must balance memory retention, factual accuracy, and hallucination control.
-Given a user’s query Q, the system must recall relevant past interactions using CAG, retrieve factual documents using our medical corpus (selective RAG), and generate an accurate and contextually grounded response using a fine-tuned BioMedLM.
+Given a user’s query Q, the system must recall relevant past interactions using CAG, retrieve factual documents using our medical corpus (selective RAG), and generate an accurate and contextually grounded response using Phi-2.

-- To achieve this, we construct a novel architecture that integrates CAG, powered by ChromaDB and MiniLM, to preserve multi-turn context across sessions, selective RAG, using a dual retriever setup (BM25 and MedCPT) fused via RRF for lexical and semantic relevance and fine-tuned BioMedLM on domain-specific QA datasets to serve as the generator.
+- To achieve this, we construct a novel architecture that integrates CAG, powered by ChromaDB and MiniLM, to preserve multi-turn context across sessions, selective RAG, using a dual retriever setup (BM25 and MedCPT) fused via RRF for lexical and semantic relevance and Phi-2 transformer to serve as the generator.

-- The final chatbot operates within a confidence-aware pipeline.
-It prioritizes grounded responses using memory and retrieval context.
-If no sufficient evidence is found, the system transparently falls back to generating responses using BioMedLM’s internal knowledge.
-The objective is to reduce hallucinations, enhance semantic coherence, and improve user experience in long-term interactions.
+- The objective is to reduce hallucinations, enhance semantic coherence, and improve user experience in long-term interactions.

 ![Overview of model](figures/f1.png)